pologovaa/eclipse-wiki/ARC-GNU-Toolchain-Eclipse-IDE-for-DesignWare-ARC-Getting-Started.md

 The Hello ARC project is an example project that comes with the EM Starter Kit Software and uses the UART on the EM Starter Kit to display output.
 Refer to the EM Starter Kit Getting Started for instructions on how to connect to the UART on the EM Starter Kit board using the Serial Terminal plugin.
    2. Select the little endian toolchain from **Toolchains **Pane ( EM Starter Kit configurations are little endian)
    3. Click the **Next **button.
+3. You can also fill in additional information for a project.
+Afterwards, click the **Next **button
+4. Select the desired configuration and click **Finish**